Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Nonconcave Maximization

-Applying this machinery on the radial dual allows us to ensure a nearly stationary point $y$ near a dual iterate $y_k$ exists.
-Then converting this guarantee back to the primal gives the following primal convergence guarantee, preserving the above $O(1/\epsilon^4)$ rate despite not assuming the primal~\eqref{eq:nc-primal} is either Lipschitz or weakly convex. \begin{theorem} Consider any problem of the form~\eqref{eq:nc-primal} with $p^*\in\RR_{++}$.
-Fixing $x_0=0$ and $\alpha_k=\epsilon/\|\zeta'_k\|^2 $, the radial subgradient method (Algorithm~\ref{alg:radial-subgradient-method}) has $x_k=y_k/ \max\{f^\Gamma_j(y_k), \gamma_S(y_k)\}$ satisfy
+Applying this to the radial dual allows us to ensure a nearly stationary point $y$ near a dual iterate $y_k$ exists.
+Then converting this guarantee back to the primal preserves the above $O(1/\epsilon^4)$ rate despite not assuming the primal~\eqref{eq:nc-primal} is either Lipschitz or weakly convex { (instead assuming it is strictly upper radial)}. \begin{theorem} Consider any problem of the form~\eqref{eq:nc-primal} with $p^*\in\RR_{++}$.
+Fixing $x_0=0$ and $\alpha_k=\epsilon/\|\zeta'_k\|^2 $, the radial subgradient method (Algorithm~\ref{alg:radial-subgradient-method}) with properly chosen constant stepsize $\alpha_k=\alpha$ has $x_k=y_k/ \max\{f^\Gamma_j(y_k), \gamma_S(y_k)\}$ satisfy